 An example: you may want all tubes that terminate at a particular piece of equipment to have red lines while another tool might have yellow or green ones.
 This can make disassembling an air circuit for later repair a lot easier and quicker.

 Nylon Tubing for Compressed Air Specifications

 The values of the maximum operation pressure are at a temperature of 68°F (20°C).
-Always ensure that you refer to the burst pressure characteristics curve whenever you’re dealing with greater or less temperatures.
+Always ensure that you refer to the burst pressure characteristics curve whenever you’re dealing with greater or lower temperatures.

-If you’re looking for more concrete numbers, consider the following specification of nylon tubing for compressed air:
+If you’re looking for more concrete numbers, consider the following specifications of nylon tubing for compressed air: